editor

 -K, --rawsequences

-Interpret escape sequences directly (instead of asking ncurses
+Interpret escape sequences directly, instead of asking ncurses

-disables nano's mouse support.
+example.)
+Using this option disables nano's mouse support.

 -L, --nonewlines